-In the Textile Partnership , the federal government, textile and apparel industry, retail, trade unions and civil society are joining forces to put improved internationally recognized environmental and social standards into practice throughout the value chain of textile production.
+In the Partnership for Sustainable Textiles, the federal government, textile and apparel industry, retail, trade unions and civil society are joining forces to put improved, internationally recognized environmental and social standards into practice throughout the value chain of textile production.

 With this, disasters such as the collapse of the Rana Plaza building in Bangladesh in 2013 should be avoided in the future.

-In the fall of 2014, we became a founding member of the Bündnis für nachhaltige Textilien (Alliance for Sustainable Textiles.)
-Jan Lorch (Head of Sales and CSR) represented VAUDE in the interim steering committee, which carried out the Strategy and Process Planning of the alliance until 31 July 2015.
+We became a founding member of the Partnership for Sustainable Textiles in the fall of 2014.
+VAUDE was already able to contribute the sustainability expertise of our CSR Manager, Hilke Patzwall, to the preliminary work prior to the founding of the textile partnership, and Jan Lorch (Head of Sales and CSR) represented VAUDE in the interim steering committee, which carried out the Strategy and Process Planning of the partnership until July 31, 2015.

-The objectives of the Textile Partnership are consistent with our corporate objectives.
-Our vision is to be the most sustainable outdoor outfitter in Europe.
-From experience, we know that it is extremely difficult for us as a family owned company to change the conditions in the textile manufacturing alone.
-Therefore, we have always committed ourselves to a joint approach across the industry and to political support.
+The goals of the Textile Partnership are consistent with our corporate vision.
+From experience, we know that it is extremely difficult for us as a family-owned company to change conditions in the textile manufacturing industry on our own.
+Therefore, we have always committed ourselves to a joint approach across the industry and to political activism.

 Copyright for the cover photo on this page: „Photothek.net“